mahesh46/JohnLewis_Dishwashers/README.md

 # JohnLewis_Dishwashers.

 >John Lewis App to show Dishwasher range on IPhone and Tablet devices.
->List the Dishasers in a Grid, and Show Details with carousel and product information
+>List the Dishwasers in a Grid, and Show Details with carousel and product information